-The brigade helped cut off the retreat of Union General Milroy’s army from Winchester, turning it into a rout and completly destroying his army.
+The brigade helped cut off the retreat of Union General Milroy’s army from Winchester, turning it into a rout and completely destroying his army.

 After the battle Major Nelligan was promoted to lieutenant colonel and Captain Charles Emile Cormier of Company I was promoted to major effective July 3.

 The 1st Louisiana lost 28 of the 125 men engaged.
 Lt.
 Colonel Neligan was wounded.

 Lieutenant Willett was wounded.